websightful/django-paddle-subscriptions-docs/src/getting-started.md

 (venv)$ python manage.py set_up_paddle_subscriptions
 ```

 Then, link your subscription plans with live monthly and yearly prices.
+Also link your specific product models with the Product model and attach the categories for them.

 ### 3. Test live payments and subscriptions